stephenrbrownnb/Readme-Generator-with-Nodejs/README.md

 Command(s) to run the program is: node index.js

 ##Credit
-This project was created by Stephen Brown and assisted by none
+This project was created by Stephen Brown , who can be found on github at stephenrbrownnb  and assisted by Noone

 ## License
 Copyright (c) [2022] [Stephen]